RicardoCruzPaulino/ZoomCamp-ML-2025-MidtermProject_RicardoCruzPaulino/README.md

 ```

 If you want, I can update this README further to include `make` examples that automatically mount volumes for development, or add CI steps to build and smoke-test the container.

+**Cloud Deployment (GCP)**

+Cloud deployment helpers and instructions are in `deploy/README_GCP.md`.
+That file explains how to use the included helper script `deploy/gcp_deploy.sh` and the `deploy/cloudbuild.yaml` configuration to build and deploy the application to Google Cloud Run (Cloud Build + Cloud Run).
+See that file for required IAM roles, APIs to enable, and example commands.